Table Of Content

 When the prime rate increases, it directly pushes the money market and credit deposit rates.

-Theoretically, an increase in deposit rates should move consumers and businesses to save more because they can get more interest income.
+Theoretically, increasing deposit rates should move consumers and businesses to save more because they can get more interest income.

 However, it could do the opposite since those with an outstanding credit card, home loan, or other debts would try to pay off their financial obligations to lessen the burden of increased credit rates.